Hakob/BookSellee/README.md

-## BookSellee
+# BookSellee
-Sell your books in the ready-first platfor m
+Sell your books in the ready-first platform

-##Environment
+## Environment
 Python 2.7.5
 Django 1.5.4